q8e4/Forecasting-Hourly-Energy-Consumption-using-ARH-1-/README.md

 ## Re‑using the code on your data

-1. Replace the CSVs in `dataset/` with your own hourly series (one file per zone / series).
+1. Replace the CSVs in `dataset/` with your own hourly series.
 2. Adjust the preprocessing cell at the top of each notebook (path + column names).
 3. Re‑run the notebooks — all downstream steps are parameterised.